upinderKaur22/Clutter_Slices/README.md

 <img src="https://github.com/CRLPurdue/Clutter_Slices/blob/main/cs_pipeline.png" width="600" height="150" />

 This unique signature is used for recognition and classification purposes.
-We attained 93.5% ccuracy with this approach in classifying these spaces using the clutter Slices dataset.
+We attained 93.5% accuracy with this approach in classifying spaces using the clutter Slices dataset.

 <img src="https://github.com/CRLPurdue/Clutter_Slices/blob/main/results.png" width="400" height="400" />